6

 126 Pacific St, Brooklyn, NY 11201

 A contemporary behemoth hidden behind a stately, 19th century Greek Revival facade, 126 Pacific Street presents the pinnacle of Brooklyn townhouse living.
-The house is striking in the sheer volume it offers: it is 25 feet wide, has ceilings up to 11 feet high, and spans four capacious floors, not including the finished basement.
-Exposures to the north and south diffuse soft light throughout the
+The house is striking in its sheer volume: it is 25 feet wide, has ceilings up to 11 feet high, and spans four capacious floors, not including the finished basement.
+Exposures to the north and south diffuse soft light throughout the house all

 Nick Gavin Compass